 These directories automatically send the email alerts for confirming registration, updating pre-submitted data, reviews & feedbacks and several other things to manage your listing.

-By using local SEO you can represent your brand in the most effective way and build a trust or authority among the potential customers so that they won’t have the second thought while purchasing your products or services.
+By using local SEO you can represent your brand in the most effective way and build trust or authority among the potential customers so that they won’t have the second thought while purchasing your products or services.

-Registration in most of the local directories is free and you need not pay anything unless you want a premium listing (Local business directories give priority to paid users and display their listings on the top of search results).
+Registration in most of the local directories is free and you need not to pay anything unless you want a premium listing (Local business directories give priority to paid users and display their listings on the top of search results).